-Bangkok is an intimidating city when it comes to planning.
-Often times it is the first place visitors come to in Asia and it can seem like a daunting task to navigate this megacity.
+Bangkok is often times it is the first place visitors come to in Asia and it can seem like a daunting task to navigate this megacity.
 How do you know what area to stay in?
-How expensive are hostels?
+What can you expect for hostel prices?
 Is public transportation reliable?

-Public transportation is very reliable so no matter where you are in the city as long as you are close to the Sky Train or the MRT (subway) (all the hostels below are), you will be able to get where you are going for cheap and in air conditioning.
+Have no fear as public transportation is very reliable so long as you are close to the Skytrain or the MRT (subway) (all the hostels below are), you will be able to get where you are going for cheap and in air conditioning.
 Scattered across the city and in the top areas to stay in Bangkok, these are the best places to stay for your travel style and budget for your upcoming Bangkok trip.

 This is the main street in Bangkok and the area of Sukhumvit usually refers to the area between the Nana and Thong Lo Sky Train stops.
 This area is centrally located and never far from public transport making it easy to get anywhere in the city.
 It’s popular for western expats and is one of Bangkok’s most modern areas.
 It lacks traditional Bangkok attractions such as temples but makes up for it with the amount of international food and clubbing scene.

 This little oasis is nestled in a corner with an outdoor terrace and plants growing around you while you enjoy breakfast.
 But at night it turns into a party scene with games.
 The location itself is quiet but there is plenty of action within walking distance.
 Public transportation is a 10-minute walk away.
-Personally this is my favourite hostel in Bangkok.
+This Bangkok backpacker hostel is my favourite hostel in Bangkok.

 Weekly and monthly events are held here which is a great way to meet new people.
 The dorm rooms are small if you prefer to get a quiet night in but are still affordable.
 There is a rooftop terrace and bar on-site.